 If you have severe pain or excessive bleeding, seek immediate medical care.

-A doctor is likely to check your anus and rectum using a slender, lighted tube (anoscope or proctoscope).
+A healthcare provider is likely to check your anus and rectum using a slender, lighted tube (anoscope or proctoscope).
 A local anesthetic is given to ease any discomfort.

-If more than 72 hours have passed, your doctor will suggest home treatments.
+If more than 72 hours have passed, your healthcare provider will suggest home treatments.
 Simple home treatments can relieve your pain.
 These may include warm baths, ointments, suppositories, and witch hazel compresses.
 Many thrombosed hemorrhoids go away on their own in a few weeks.

-If you have persistent bleeding or painful hemorrhoids, talk to your doctor about possible treatment with banding, ligation, or removal (hemorrhoidectomy).
+If you have persistent bleeding or painful hemorrhoids, talk to your healthcare provider about possible treatment with banding, ligation, or removal (hemorrhoidectomy).

 Eat foods that are high in fiber and use fiber supplements to help prevent constipation.